arshita08/Phishgators/README.md

 # 🐊 **PhishGator**
 ### **Protect Your Credentials, Secure Your Web**

-PhishGator is an advanced, machine-learning-based system designed to detect and thwart password-stealing phishing attacks using innovative HTML template analysis. 🚀
+PhishGator is an advanced, machine-learning-based system designed to detect and thwart password-stealing phishing attacks using innovative HTML template analysis

 ---

-## ✨ **Features**
+##  **Features**

 - **🛡️ Dual-Layer Detection**
   Combines phishing website identification with credential-theft analysis for enhanced security.